consfyi/data/README.md

 ### Input

-Each convention is modeled by a `Series` record in [github.com/consfyi/data](https://github.com/consfyi/data), one record per `.json` file.
-The name of the file is the unique ID of the convention.
+Each convention series is modeled by a `Series` record in [github.com/consfyi/data](https://github.com/consfyi/data), one record per `.json` file.
+The name of the file is the unique ID of the convention series.

 ```typescript
 /// Series is a collection of events describing a convention series.